 Will woodlice damage my home or eat wood?

 Woodlice mainly feed on decaying organic matter (dead leaves, rotting plant material).
-They don’t typically damage sound, dry timber.
-If you’re seeing woodlice alongside soft, crumbling wood or persistent damp, it’s worth checking for an underlying damp/rot problem.
+They don't typically damage sound, dry timber.
+If you're seeing woodlice alongside soft, crumbling wood or persistent damp, it's worth checking for an underlying damp or rot problem.

 I keep finding woodlice in my bathroom — what does it mean?

 Bathrooms create moisture through showers and poor ventilation.
 Common triggers include condensation, gaps around pipework, or a slow leak.
-Run the extractor fan, open windows when safe, dry wet floors, and check seals around baths/showers to reduce the damp conditions woodlice rely on.
+Run the extractor fan, open windows when safe, dry wet floors, and check the seals around baths and showers to reduce the damp conditions woodlice rely on.

 How do I stop woodlice coming back?